AlexanderBarr/marvelcomic/README.md

 ### setup
 - [x] deployment
 ### characters
--[x] display 5 characters at a time as thumbnails
+- [x] display 5 characters at a time as thumbnails
--[x] add button to load 5 more characters
+- [x] add button to load 5 more characters
--[] infinite loading?
+- [] infinite loading?
 ### comics
 ### booklist